German Ivy (Senecio mikanioides) Care Indoors and Common Problems

 Brown leaves with curled edges

-Brown leaves and curled edges in German Ivy are caused by overwatering or too wet soil (soggy soil).
+Brown leaves and curled edges in Parlour Ivy are caused by overwatering or too wet soil (soggy soil).
 Ensure the soil is free-draining and the pot has a drainage hole.

 Drooping leaves

-Water the Cape Ivy immediately it starts to droop and it should perk up.
+Water the plant immediately it starts to droop and it should perk up.
 Do not allow the soil to dry out completely but only slightly before watering again.

 You liked it?
 Share on social media.